-This unit will provide you with opportunities to develop specialist knowledge of men’s behaviour change interventions and practice with a specific focus on working with voluntary and involuntary clients in domestic and family violence work.
-Critical use is made of evidence-based research, and practice and policy documents addressing issues related to working with users of violence.
-Research and writing on a selection of group work modalities and applied group work skills will be taught in this unit.
-You will explore legal and safety considerations that arise from working with this client group and consider ethical, professional and self-management implications for practice.
-You will learn more about domestic and family violence perpetration as it affects people from vulnerable populations, such as Culturally and Linguistically Diverse (CALD) and Aboriginal and Torres Strait Islander communities.
+This unit will provide you with opportunities to develop specialist knowledge of men’s behaviour change interventions and practice with a speciﬁc focus on working with voluntary and involuntary clients in domestic and family violence work.
+Critical use is made of evidence-based research, and practice and policy documents addressing issues related to working with male perpetrators of violence.
+You will explore the origins of men’s behaviour change interventions, and the legal and safety considerations that arise from working with this client group, particularly as they apply to group work modalities.
+You will consider ethical, professional and self-management implications for practice.
+Domestic and family violence perpetration as it aﬀects people from priority populations, such as Aboriginal and Torres Strait Islander peoples and people from Culturally and Linguistically Diverse (CALD) communities will be considered in this unit.

 |Student Contribution Band||10|

 |Fraction of Full-Time Student Load||0.125|